-(1) Students can purchase Aplia access, which comes with the book in ebook format (no physical copy).
-For this option, the ISBN is 9781285079707.
-This is the least expensive option.

--OR-

-(2) Students can purchase Aplia access, which comes with the ebook, AND receive a looseleaf version of the textbook (for those who prefer to have a physical copy of the book).
-For this option, the ISBN is 9781285481685.
+- (1) Students can purchase Aplia access, which comes with the book in ebook format (no physical copy).
+For this option, the ISBN is 9781337273343.
+This is the least expensive option. - -OR- - (2) Students can purchase Aplia access, which comes with the ebook, AND receive a looseleaf version of the textbook (for those who prefer to have a physical copy of the book).
+For this option, the ISBN is 9781337593830.
 This option is slightly more expensive than the first option.

-IMPORTANT: Regardless of which option is chosen, students need to register for Aplia as soon as possible.
-Complete instructions and a link for accessing Aplia (which includes the eBook) are available in the "Start Here" section of the course Plato site.
-Instructions for accessing the course on Aplia are also included on the last page of this syllabus.
-(Note that you can access the course on Aplia immediately - even if you have not yet purchased the access code.
-There is a two-week "grace period," after which you will need to purchase your own code, using one of the options above.)
+IMPORTANT: Regardless of which option is chosen, students will need to register for Aplia as soon as possible after the course begins on July 5th.
+Complete instructions and a link for accessing Aplia (which includes the eBook) will be available in the "Start Here" section of the course Plato site.
+Instructions for accessing the course on Aplia also will be included on the last page of the course syllabus.